samanthav8/my-phase-2-project/README.md

     git clone https://github.com/samanthav8/my-phase-2-project
 2. Run npm install in your terminal
 3. Run npm start in your terminal to get the app started
-4. Open a seperate terminal and run npm json-server --watch db.json --port 30001
+4. Open a seperate terminal and run json-server --watch db.json --port 30001

 ## Usage